Best Dog Crates for Anxiety 2026: 5 Escape-Proof Picks

 • Place a worn t-shirt of yours in the crate for scent comfort

-Calming Aids That Help
+Calming Aids That Complement Crate Training

-Pair crate training with evidence-based calming aids:
+Pair crate training with evidence-based calming aids for best results:

-• Calming supplement (Zylkene or Solliquin) — vet-recommended options
+• Calming supplement (Zylkene or Solliquin) — vet-recommended options with clinical evidence for mild anxiety

 When Crating Isn't the Answer